jillro/guilro.github.io/aboutme.md

 I never earned money from my hobby (my real occupation is to study economics), but I contributed to several projects, and helped non-profit organizations.

-I am currently doing a master degree in economics, at [ENS Cachan] and [Panthéon-Sorbonne University] in France.
-I am mostly interested in international economics, game theory and experimental economics.
+I got in 2015 a master degree in economics, from [ENS Cachan] and [Panthéon-Sorbonne University] in France.
+I worked on international economics, game theory and experimental economics.
 I spent year 2013-2014 at [Humboldt University] in Berlin, where among other things, I had the opportunity to work on fields mixing economics and computer science.
+This year (2015-2016), I follow the [EPOG] program in Paris, where I study innovation and collaborative work in the open source field.

 Oh, and Free Software means something to me.